melaniewalsh/AI-for-Humanists/_pages/glossary.md

 ## Transformers
 Transformers are a class of neural network models that are very effective for natural language processing.
-The Transformer architecture was first introduced in Vaswani et. al's 2017 paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).
+The Ttansformer architecture was first introduced in Vaswani et. al's 2017 paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).
+Importantly, transformers process all the inputs simultaneously (rather than sequentially, like in LSTMs) and are great at parallelization (breaking up our task into parallel pieces), allowing us to process more data more quickly.

-BERT (Bidirectional Encoder Representations from **Transformers**) builds upon the Transformer architecture.
-Additionally, HuggingFace's Python library is called [Transformers](https://huggingface.co/transformers/) because it enables you to work with dozens of models that use Transformer architecture, such as BERT, RoBERTa, and GPT-2.
+BERT (Bidirectional Encoder Representations from **Transformers**) builds upon the transformer architecture.
+Additionally, HuggingFace's Python library is called [Transformers](https://huggingface.co/transformers/) because it enables you to work with dozens of models that use transformer architecture, such as BERT, RoBERTa, and GPT-2.

 ## Token
 Tokenization is the process of splitting text into smaller units.
 A token is an individual unit of text, often a word.
 However, when working with BERT, tokens will consist of words as well as "word pieces" and "special tokens."